Ginafenn/funddata-assement/README.md

 # Assessment: funddata-assement

-# Author: Regina Fennessy
+Author: Regina Fennessy

-Introduction :
+## Introduction :

-This repository will discuss the excerises giving in relation to Information
+This repository will discuss the excerises giving in relation to
+1. Information
- Randomness
+2. Randomness
+3. Bias - Refers to a tendancy of a person to lean towards a paticular factor either against or for something

 ## Setup